Sarunyoo Wongkrachang: Politics and activism

 He was interested in politics since childhood.
 Since the incident on October 14, 1973, and in the incident of the Black May 1992, he joined the protest.

 In 1998, when Thaksin Shinawatra founded the Thai Rak Thai party, he was one of the 100 party committee members.
 He proposed a policy to Thaksin, but his policy was not accepted.

 In 2006 and 2008, he participated in the People's Alliance for Democracy (PAD) or Yellow Shirts, especially in 2008, becoming one of the leaders of the PAD.

 Legacy and impact

 Because of his participation in the protest his life was affected, by being removed as a television host and from TV drama roles.

 Death

 Sarunyoo died on 10 June 2020 due to liver cancer at King Chulalongkorn Memorial Hospital.

 Personal life

 Sarunyoo married a famous radio DJ, and businesswoman Hattaya Katesang who was raised in London and came back to Thailand after graduation working for her mother's business as well as being a radio DJ.
 However, Hattaya met Sarunyoo who she co-starred with in the drama Dok Fah Lae Dome Pu Jong Hong (1989).
 They had twin daughters, Supara Wongkrachang (Look Noon) and Seetala Wongkrachang (Note: Also spelled and written as "Sitala Wongkrachang".)
 (Look Nang).

-Seetala Wongkrachang was a member of the South Korean girl group H1-KEY from January to May 2022, when she left the group due to personal reason.
+Seetala Wongkrachang was a member of the South Korean girl group H1-KEY from January to May 2022, when she left the group due to personal reasons.